 Cox appeared in Broadway musical reviews, night clubs, and early TV comedy-variety programs in the period 1949–1951, creating a huge impact with a starring role as a well-meaning but ineffective policeman on Philco Television Playhouse in 1951.
 Producer Fred Coe approached Cox about a starring role in a proposed live TV sitcom, Mr. Peepers, which he accepted.
 Peepers ran on NBC for three years and made Cox a household name in the US.

 In his early New York days, he was the roommate of his boyhood friend, Marlon Brando, who encouraged him to study acting with Stella Adler.
-Cox and Brando remained very close friends for the rest of Cox’s life, and Brando is reported to have kept Cox’s ashes in his bedroom.
+Cox and Brando remained very close friends.
 Brando was quoted as saying, “Like a large number of men, I, too, have had homosexual experiences, and I am not ashamed.”
-Wally Cox was an alleged long time lover of Brando’s.
-Brando is quoted as saying: “If Wally had been a woman, I would have married him and we would have lived happily ever after.”
+Wally Cox was allegedly Brando’s longtime lover.
+He is quoted as saying: “If Wally had been a woman, I would have married him and we would have lived happily ever after.”
 After Cox died, Brando kept his ashes for thirty years; they were eventually scattered with his own.